Meta-University/heno/userDocumentation/USER_GUIDE.md

 **Q: How do I add tasks to a project?**
 A: Open the project, then add tasks from the project view (e.g. "Add task" or similar).
 You can also create or edit tasks from the **Tasks** page and link them to a project.

-**Q: What is the Kanban board?**
-A: It's a board with columns (e.g. TODO, In Progress, Completed).
-You drag tasks between columns to change their status.

 **Q: What is AI Recommendation?**
 A: You describe a project (title, description, goals, dates, team).
 The app suggests a list of tasks for that project.
 You can then add those tasks to a real project.